 Skillful Means is making READY-TO-BUILD plans available with no design fee

 to anyone who lost their home in the 2015 wildfires.

 We want to encourage everyone to rebuild with sustainable, fire-resistant and earthquake safe materials and design.
 These houses are both energy efficient and fire-resistant, designed to meet California Building Codes and the Wildland Urban Interface fire standards, but we want to offer them to anyone affected by the fires in the Northwest, as well.
+To adapt a plan to a local site some engineering and design work may be required, at standard fees.
 We're offering more plans as we make them ready and through the generosity of our clients.
 Check back soon, and if you're interested in a particular design, let us know!

 This simple house was designed with one large and one small bedroom, plenty of south-facing glass and abundant overhangs.
 A guest unit (14' x 17') and garage are under the same roof, connected by a breezeway entrance that funnels cool breezes through the house in the summer.
 Built in the hot Central Valley of California, the building is comfortable without air conditioning in summer and is heated by a wood stove.
 The main house is 900 square foot interior, and the entire building measures 72' x 34'.

 The foothills of Northern California are warm in the summer and cold in the winter, and many face to the beautiful views to the West.
 The back side of this house is set three feet into the ground for cooling, and the green roof contributes to passive cooling, so that the house is comfortable without air conditioning.
 The house features space for a gourmet kitchen, a dining area and a large living room with open beamed ceiling.
 There is a master bedroom and a bed nook, for visitors, off the living room.